-Note that the COM may have a different definition of “academic probation.”
+Note that the University may have a different definition of “academic probation or warning.”
 Refer to the Student Handbook and Catalog for more information on academic probation.

 Appeals: A student may submit a written appeal documenting mitigating circumstances (e.g., serious illness of student or family member, death of a relative), within seven (7) calendar days of the determination of their unsatisfactory academic progress.